Mobile Health Interventions

 Behavioural change is essential in reducing chronic-disease risk in the general population (e.g. obesity prevention), managing chronic diseases (e.g. diabetes) on a day-to-day basis and preventing hospitalisation and long-term complication (e.g. kidney failure).

-However, it is often difficult to initiate behavioural change and lifestyle interventions and to maintain them in the long term.
-While mobile behavioural interventions in the form of smartphone apps that target lifestyle changes are plentiful, low user engagement has limited the effectiveness of many mobile digital health applications.
+However, it is often difficult to initiate behavioural change and to maintain them in the long term.
+While mobile health interventions in the form of smartphone apps that target lifestyle changes are plentiful, many lack a strong theoretical foundation and struggle with low user engagement.

-To overcome this challenge, the researchers from ETH Zurich has developed and employed MobileCoach, an open-source platform that relies on an automated conversational agent (chatbot) to deliver interactive and engaging mobile health interventions.
+To overcome these challenges, the researchers from ETH Zurich have developed and employed MobileCoach, an open-source platform that relies on an automated conversational agent (chatbot) to deliver interactive and engaging mobile health interventions.

-LvL UP will target young and middle-aged adults living in Singapore (including vulnerable individuals) to achieve the following outcomes:
+LvL UP aims to achieve the following outcomes:

 - Increased physical activity and healthy eating